znsio/specmatic-documentation/documentation/soap.md

 Note that the namespace prefix changed from `ns2` in the first request to `ns3` in the second.

-But since the namespace remains the same, the SOAP server considers both requests to be identical.
+The namespace prefix is merely a reference to the the namespace.
+In both requests, while the namespace prefix has changed, the namespace remains the same.

 The [Namespace in XML 1.1](https://www.w3.org/TR/xml-names11/#ns-qualnames) document explains it like this:

 > Note that the prefix functions only as a placeholder for a namespace name.
 Applications should use the namespace name, not the prefix, in constructing names whose scope extends beyond the containing document.

 The exact prefix name is not important.
-The prefix is merely a reference to the namespace, which is what really matters.
+It's the namespace, not the prefix referring to it that matters.
+Now since the namespace has remained the same in both request payloads, the SOAP server considers both requests to be identical.

 So as a shortcut, Qontract ignores the namespaces, and matches against the node name, at this point in time.
 If for example a payload in the contract has the prefix `ns2`, but the request has the prefix `ns3`, Qontact will ignore both `ns2` and `ns3`, and verify that the incoming node name matches the contract's node name.